-Perth Bible College is an approved overseas provider – CRICOS Provider Code 00986G.
+Perth Bible College is an approved overseas provider (CRICOS Provider Code 00986G) for its own courses.

-To apply for full-time study at PBC either download the International Student Prospectus (Undergraduate Prospectus, International Postgrad Prospectus), download the International Postgraduate Application Form, International Undergraduate Application Form or alternatively you can contact PBC and we will send you an information pack which includes the Prospectus.
+To apply for full-time study at PBC either download the Overseas Student Prospectus or alternatively, you can contact PBC and we will send you an information pack which includes the Prospectus.

 We recommend that, prior to sending us your application, you contact the Australian Immigration authorities, find out how to apply for a student visa, and determine what the specific visa requirements are and whether you can meet them.